reverbdotcom/prestashop/README.md

 In the Reverb module configuration in PrestaShop, you need to go to Sync Status tab.
 You can filter your search results and you can see the status of sync (Success, error, to_sync) with a message.
 3 actions are available: Sync a product manually, a PrestaShop product link, and a Reverb product link.

 ## FAQ
 ### Q: Why aren't things synced in real time, or failing to sync at all?

+### Q: Why aren't things synced in real time, or failing to sync at all?
-Check if the token is valid
+-Check if the API token is valid

-Check that each eligible product in Reverb is setup correctly
+-Check that each eligible product in Reverb is setup correctly

-Check the logs in the Logs tab
+-Check the logs in the Logs tab

 If the problem persists, contact Reverb support at integrations@reverb.com